apollux/script-fu/README.md

 If the only argument is a directory ```ls``` it, otherwise, behaves exactly like ```cat```.

+## fromTo.py

+A Tkinter UI for copying files from damaged media such as scratched DVDs.
+It's particularly useful on Windows where Explorer refuses to copy a file if any block in it is unreadable; when this happens, this script the corresponding 1Kb block with zeros.

 ## cloudfiles-sh.py

 A shell for interacting with Rackspace